-Knowledge regarding these people, also known as the “Warriors of the Clouds” or the “Cloud People” what in Quechua means Chachapoyas, is mainly based on Inca oral histories, written down only decades later after the Spanish conquest.
+Knowledge regarding these people, also known as the “Warriors of the Clouds” or the “Cloud People,” which in Quechua means Chachapoyas, is mainly based on Inca oral histories, written down only decades later after the Spanish conquest.

 These sources say the Chachapoyas were forcibly resettled out of and dispersed across the Inca Empire.

-However, scientists used genetic evidence to reveal that despite Inca conquest, the Chachapoyas remained genetically distinct, and not assimilated by the Inca Empire and its expansion into this area hundreds of years ago.
+However, scientists used genetic evidence to reveal that despite the Inca conquest, the Chachapoyas remained genetically distinct, and not assimilated by the Inca Empire during the expansion into this area hundreds of years ago.

 Archaeologists have found cave paintings of large ships leading to the belief that these engravings should be treated as evidence the Chachapoyas reached the New World sailing from Europe.
-Another possibility is that white Indians witnessed the arrival of large Portuguese ships and foreigners who came to conquer their land.
+Another possibility is that white Indians witnessed the arrival of large Portuguese ships and foreigners who conquered their land.
 Who the Chachapoyas were, is still an unsolved ancient mystery.
 Read more about the enigmatic Chachapoyas here